This is the first part of a four-part Timeline of Human History. To see the other parts, click on the following links:

-- The Oresteia Trilogy, plays by Athenian playwright Aeschylus, is written in Ancient Greek (Greece).
+- The Oresteia Trilogy, plays by Athenian playwright Aeschylus, is written and performed in Ancient Greek (Greece).

 - Hallstatt culture evolves into La Tène culture, which then spreads through much of Europe (Belgium, France, Switzerland, Austria, Germany, Czech Republic, Poland, Slovakia, Slovenia, Hungary, Romania).

 - Celtic artisans create the Basse-Yutz flagons (France).